 The graduation requirements of the Graduate School, which must be met for completion of a graduate degree program, are those published in the Policies and Procedures of the Graduate School in effect at the time of the student's initial admission as a regular or provisional student.
-Departmental requirements are those in effect at the time the student files a program of study If a student is dropped from the University for failure to maintain continuous enrollment, the requirements of the Graduate School are those in effect at the time of re-admission to the Graduate School.
-Modification of certain aspects of Graduate School policy may be necessary to conform to legislation enacted by the Washington State Legislature.
+Departmental requirements are those in effect at the time the student files a program of study.